Sonoran Desert: California

 The Coachella Valley, located in the Colorado Desert section of the Sonoran Desert, has a population of 365,000.
 Several famous Southern California desert resort cities such as Palm Springs and Palm Desert are located here.

 During the winter months, from November to April, the daytime temperatures in the Coachella Valley range from 70 °F (21 °C) to 90 °F (32 °C) and corresponding nighttime lows range from 46 °F (8 °C) to 68 °F (20 °C) making it a popular winter resort destination.
 Due to its warm year-round climate citrus and subtropical fruits such as mangoes, figs, and dates are grown in the Coachella Valley and adjacent Imperial Valley.
 The Imperial Valley has a total population of over 180,000 and has a similar climate to that of the Coachella Valley.
 Other cities include Borrego Springs, Indio, Coachella, Calexico, El Centro, Imperial, and Blythe.

 United States–Mexico border region

-Straddling the Mexico–United States border with low levels of human-installed security, the Sonoran desert is a route for unauthorized entry across the border.
-The harsh conditions mean that the 3-to-5-day march, usually moving at night to minimize exposure to the heat, sometimes results in death.
+Straddling the Mexico–United States border, the Sonoran desert is an important migration corridor for humans and animals.
+The harsh climate conditions and border militarism mean that the journey can be perilous, usually moving at night to minimize exposure to the heat.